Joshua-Riek/AES/README.md

-# AES 128-bit
+# Advanced Encryption Standard (AES)
-My implementation of AES 128-bit encryption written in pure Python!
+My implementation of AES 256-bit encryption written in pure Python!
 This features the ability to use ECB mode and CBC mode along with various types of input data.

 ## ECB Mode